-For example, you may be able to get a legal aid certificate for your custody and access issues but not for property division.
-In this situation, your lawyer will handle the custody and access part of your case, but you will have to represent yourself to get a division of property.
+For example, you may be able to get a legal aid certificate for your child-related issues but not for property division.
+In this situation, your lawyer will handle the child-related part of your case, but you will have to represent yourself to get a division of property.

 A new service some lawyers are now offering is something called legal coaching.
 In this arrangement, the lawyer does not represent you (e.g., does not complete your court documents or appear in court on your behalf) but answers your questions, helps you prepare for court appearances and reviews documents you have prepared, providing you with suggestions for any necessary changes.

 Many people have to represent themselves during the family law process, because they cannot afford to pay for a lawyer and do not qualify for legal aid.
 If this is your situation, it will still be important to seek advice on certain issues and at specific points in time.